 Acting, Directing, Japanese traditional theatre.

 As a research fellow at the Kyoto Arts Center he performed the kabuki role of Tandanyu at the imperial palace in Kyoto.
 He has studied for a year with Nomura Shiro and Nomura Mansaku, two of Japan’s “Living National Treasures” in the traditional forms of Noh and Kyogen.
 His translation, with Junko Sakaba, of Buaku was the first English language Kyogen play performed at the National Noh Theatre in Tokyo.
-His main focus in the last several years has been on new plays (he has directed 5 premiers).
+His main focus in the last several years has been on new plays.
 View Curriculum Vitae (PDF)